Azure-Samples/avm-terraform-labs/README.md

       }
       ```

-1. Run `terraform init -upgrade` to install the AVM module for Virtual Networks.
+1. Run `terraform init` to install the AVM module for Virtual Networks.
 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
 1. Open the `avm.virtual-network.tf` file and look at each of the properties, paying close attention to the `source` and `version` properties.
 1. Examine the diagnostics settings in `locals.tf` and take note that this same setting will be applied to all of the AVM modules in the lab.